-A unique pair of XY chromosomes across the three species?
+A single pair of XY chromosomes across the three species, but different recombinational landscapes

-To optimize the efficiency of the genotyping, RAD-sequences were treated independently for each species, meaning that we used three distinct catalogs of loci.
-Reciprocal blasts of sex-linked loci for each pair of species revealed that three RAD-loci were found to be sex-linked in all three species, and 25 more were identified as sex-linked in two species (Fig. 6A).
-In addition, all 14 A. kojimai sex-linked loci mapped on five scaffolds of the A. marisindica reference genome that were also found to include sex-linked loci in the two other species (Fig. 6B).
-These results demonstrate that the three species share the same sex-linked genomic region, which contains or is close to the region that triggers sex determination in the three species, on the same pair of XY chromosomes.
+Reciprocal blastn of sex-linked loci for each pair of species revealed that three RAD loci were found to be sex-linked in the three species, and 25 more were identified as sex-linked in two species (Fig. 6A).
+In addition, the five scaffolds of the A. marisindica reference genome containing all 14 A. kojimai sex-linked RAD did also include sex-linked loci from the two other species (Fig. 6B).
+These results demonstrate that the three species share this sex-linked genomic region, which contains or is close to the region that triggers sex determination in the three species, on the same pair of XY chromosomes.
+This pair of sex chromosomes is presumably ancestral to all species, but we cannot rule out the possibility that it became sex-linked independently in each species.